MilosCemalovic/cemalovic-react-portfolio/README.md

 This is web portfolio for Milos Cemalovic

-- React, TypeScript, JavaScript are used for building the app
+- React, TypeScript and JavaScript are used for building the app
 - CSS3 and SASS are used for styling
 - Framer Motion is used for animation
 - Vitest is used for unit tests